mihail-8480/mhserv/README.md

 ```sh
 ./mhserv libexample.so
 ```
-Then go to the [default URL](http://localhost:8080/), if you see a web page - it works.
+Then go to the [default URL](http://localhost:8080/), if a webpage is displayed - it works!

 If you have your own handler library you can load it in the same way.